ArtPoon/slides/markdown/mimm4750g-selection.md

 # Random-effects likelihood

 * Yang allows dN/dS ($\omega$) to vary among sites by assuming that these values followed a [gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution).
-* The gamma distribution is a *continuous* probability density function for values greater than zero, ideal for rates.
+  * Recall the gamma distribution is a *continuous* probability density function for values greater than zero, ideal for rates.
 * To make easier to compute, Yang split the gamma distribution up into 5 rate categories of equal area (probability).
 * This approach is still used for many models, and gamma is represented by a `G` or the symbol $\Gamma$.